 blood-brain barrier (BBB)

-A mechanism that controls the passage of substances from the blood into the cerobrospinal fluid and thus into the brain and spinal cord.
-The blood-brain barrier (BBB) lets essential metabolites, such as oxygen and glucose, pass from the blood to the brain and central nervous system (CNS) but blocks most molecules that are more massive than about 500 daltons.
+The blood-brain barrier (BBB) is a mechanism that controls the passage of substances from the blood into the cerobrospinal fluid and thus into the brain and spinal cord.
+It lets essential metabolites, such as oxygen and glucose, pass from the blood to the brain and central nervous system (CNS) but blocks most molecules that are more massive than about 500 daltons.
 This is a low mass in biomolecular terms and means that everything from hormones and neurotransmitters to viruses and bacteria are refused access to the brain by the BBB.
 It also means that many drugs, which would otherwise be capable of treating disorders of the CNS, are denied access to the very regions where they would be affective.

 Key functions of the BBB are: